kpham041/BIO-4158/README.md

-## THis respository is for the version control of our R_code
+## This respository is for the version control of our R_code

 If u have a piece of code that u just finish writing, feel free to add them here.
 Just click "Add file" and then upload the file are working on.
 Even you just figure out how to write a function in R-mark down, just upload them here (every step counts :) ).
 Remember to comment and explain all the files you upload, so that it would be easy for team members to use them.